remeliashirlley/riverbranch/README.md

-## Welcome to RiverBranch <br />
+## Welcome to RiverBranch <br />  <br />

-Web URL: remeliashirlley.github.io/riverbranch
+Web URL: remeliashirlley.github.io/riverbranch <br />

 RiverBranch is a travel destination/journey website that contains 4 different travel themes: Adrenaline, Surrounding, Journey and Cravings.
-Each travel themes would have their own link that can be accessed from the Home page.
+Each travel themes would have their own link that can be accessed from the Home page. <br />

 > Adrenaline
 > - Suggests possible activities adventure seekers can do and their locations